greghendershott/racket-mode/README.md

 On macOS, downloading Racket doesn't add its `bin` directory to your `PATH`.
 Even after you add it, GUI Emacs doesn't automatically use your path (unless you use the handy [exec-path-from-shell] package).
-Therefore you may want to set `racket-program` to a full pathame like `/usr/racket/bin/racket`.
+Therefore you may want to set `racket-program` to a full pathname like `/usr/racket/bin/racket`.

 [exec-path-from-shell]: http://melpa.org/#/exec-path-from-shell